"Replace the fear of the unknown with curiosity."

 Let's look at the major differences between these 2 exams:

 The tests have differed mainly in terms of the key physical parameters like the type of sections, the number of questions, and extent of negative marking and of late, the mode of test conduct.

 In case of IIFT, the number of questions has varied almost every year, while CAT maintains a fixed number of questions for a fairly long time.
 The maximum number of questions in the IIFT test has been 150 in previous years and has seen a dip to 110 in 2019.
-In 2020 also, the number remained at 110.
+The number of questions has remained at 110 since 2019.

 Negative marking in CAT is -1 for an incorrect answer for MCQ questions (+3 marks are awarded for a correct answer); in the IIFT written test, the penalty for each wrong answer is -1/3 and +3 for each correct answer (in all sections except GK).

 Differential marks in each section is another feature of IIFT test; in CAT this happened only in select years like 2004.

 The key differentiator in the IIFT test has been General Knowledge & Awareness section.
 Even though this section has lower weight in comparison to other sections, still it has a say in the final cut-offs.
 The number of questions from this section generally varies between 20-30 and questions carry 1.5 marks per correct answer and -0.5 marks per each incorrect answer.